thoughtspot/thoughtspot.github.io/_appliance/azure/about-azure.md

 Azure is a secure cloud services platform offered by Microsoft.
 Using ThoughtSpot  on Azure allows you to easily add instances as your dataset grows.
-You can do everything you’d normally want to do in a traditional data center with Azure.
+You can do everything you’d normally want to do in a traditional database center with Azure.
 It features an on-demand delivery of IT resources and applications via the Internet.
 When you are connected to an instance, you can use it just like you use any other server.